Your guide to less-than-truckload (LTL) shipping

 Get quotes and book a reliable carrier

-Compare rates and services from different LTL providers to find the right fit for your freight.
+If you’re booking a spot shipment, it’s a good idea to compare rates and services from different LTL providers to find the right fit for your freight.
 Remember to discuss any special services up-front so there aren’t any unexpected charges and talk through their processes to ensure your freight will be handled safely.
-The more communication you have during the quoting and booking process, the smoother your experience will be.
+The more communication you have during the quoting and booking process, the smoother your experience will be

 Want to quickly compare rates and transit time options?
 Get an LTL quote with ArcBest.